-The extended system ID is enabled.

-The switch supports the IEEE 802.1t spanning-tree extensions.
-Some of the bits previously used for the switch priority are now used for the extended system ID (VLAN identifier for the per-VLAN spanning-tree plus [PVST+] and rapid PVST+ or as an instance identifier for the multiple spanning tree [MST]).

-The spanning tree uses the extended system ID, the switch priority, and the allocated spanning-tree MAC address to make the bridge ID unique for each VLAN or multiple spanning-tree instance.
-Because the switch stack appears as a single switch to the rest of the network, all switches in the stack use the same bridge ID for a given spanning tree.
-If the stack master fails, the stack members recalculate their bridge IDs of all running spanning trees based on the new MAC address of the stack master.

-Support for the extended system ID affects how you manually configure the root switch, the secondary root switch, and the switch priority of a VLAN.
-For more information, see the "spanning-tree mst root" and the "spanning-tree vlan" sections.

-If your network consists of switches that do not support the extended system ID and switches that do support it, it is unlikely that the switch with the extended system ID support will become the root switch.
-The extended system ID increases the switch priority value every time the VLAN number is greater than the priority of the connected switches.
+Syntax Description This command has no arguments or keywords.
+Defaults The extended syster n ID is enabled.
+Command Modes Global configuration n Command History Release Modification 12.2(25)FX This command was introduced.
+Usage Guidelines switch priority are n the IEEE 802.1t spanning-tree extensions.
+Some of the bits previously used for the now used for the extended system ID (VLAN identifier for the per-VLAN PVST+] and rapid PVST+ or as an instance identifier for the multiple spanning tree The spanning tree uses the extended system ID, the switch priority, and the allocated spanning-tree M address to make the bridge ID unique for each VLAN or multiple spanning-tree instance.
+Because t switch stack appears as a single switch to the rest of the network, all switches in the stack use the sa bridge ID for a given spanning tree.
+If the stack master fails, the stack members recalculate their brid IDs of all running spanning trees based on the new MAC address of the stack master. nded system ID affects how you manually configure the root switch, the secondary switch priority of a VLAN.
+For more information, see the "spanning-tree mst root" ree vlan" sections. support it, it is unlik sists of switches that do not support the extended system ID and switches that do ely that the switch with the extended system ID support will become the root switch.
+ID increases the switch priority value every time the VLAN number is greater than connected switches.

-Command Description show spanning-tree summary Displays a summary of spanning-tree interface states. spanning-tree mst root Configures the MST root switch priority and timers based on the network diameter. spanning-tree vlan priority Sets the switch priority for the specified spanning-tree instance.
+Related Commands Command Description show spanning-tree summary Displays a summary of spanning-tree interface states. spanning-tree mst root Configures the MST root switch priority and timers based on the network diameter. spanning-tree vlan priority Sets the switch priority for the specified spanning-tree instance.